-D. Trip Indication

-The time trip indicator should operate (orange) on time curve trip and be resettable (black) with the reset lever.
+D. Trip Indication The time trip indicator should operate (orange) on time curve trip and be resettable (black) with the reset lever.
 The instantaneous trip indicator should operate (orange) on instantaneous trip and be resettable (black) with the reset lever.

-E. Test Trip Switch

-The trip test switch, when pushed, should trip the breaker.
+E. Test Trip Switch The trip test switch, when pushed, should trip the breaker.
 (Note: No indication occurs on this trip).
+Note that connection through terminal (1) to Battery Negative through a trip coil must be provided for the trip test to operate.
 At completion of the acceptance test return all settings to desired position.
+TABLE !!